keaton-taylor/keaton-taylor/_posts/2017-09-05-case-study-raisemore.md

 This feature ended up being mostly aspirational because of some engineering limitations with the Ionic Framework at the time but was a fun excercise in thinking about our products' evolutions over time.

 [![RaiseMore Product Walkthrough with CEO, CTO and Lead Engineer and some shots from our beta testing summit. ](/assets/images/rm-cover-img.png)](https://vimeo.com/200031428)
-### RaiseMore Product Walkthrough with CEO, CTO and Lead Engineer and some shots from our beta testing summit.
+#### Click above to watch a RaiseMore Product Walkthrough with CEO, CTO and Lead Engineer and some shots from our beta testing summit.